Dynamic data attachments in XLSForm

 Dynamic data attachment not working inside question groups To pull dynamic data from a parent form into a child form with question groups, ensure the index question (e.g., the identification number) in the child form is in the same group as the calculation for the dynamic data.
 See sample files Round 1 (Within Groups).xlsx and Round 2 (Within Groups).xlsx for an example of dynamic data attachments within groups.

-Error evaluation fields in KoboCollect If your parent form contains duplicate submissions, you may receive an error message in KoboCollect stating “Error evaluating field / XPath evaluation: type mismatch /This field is repeated.”
+Error evaluating fields in KoboCollect If your parent form contains duplicate submissions, you may receive an error message in KoboCollect stating “Error evaluating field / XPath evaluation: type mismatch /This field is repeated.”
 To solve this issue and pull data only from the first submission containing a specific index value, use the [position()=1] argument, as below:

 instance('parent')/root/data[parent_index_group/parent_index_question = current()/../child_index_question][position()=1]/parent_group/parent_question